diegodem/tetris/README.md

 # Tetris

-Work-in-progress implementation of the classic Tetris game in C++ with SFML.
+Implementation of the classic Tetris game in C++ with SFML.

 Controls:
 - Right/Left/Down arrows: Move piece